-High Flow Oxygen Therapy (HFOT) is a mode of ventilation in which the Ventoux provides continuous air flow with Oxygen.
-When selected internally according to pre-set values for flow rate and FiO2, the turbine is controlled for overall flow, while the O2 solenoid controls the oxygen flow using the feedback from flow sensors, and FiO2sensor.
+High Flow Oxygen Therapy (HFOT) is a feature in which the Ventoux provides continuous air flow with Oxygen.
+When selected internally according to pre-set values for flow rate and FiO2, the turbine is controlled

 HFOT is a non-invasive therapy, intended for spontaneously breathing patients.
 Therapy is delivered via the Nares or tracheostomy site.